New foundation, backed by $25m endowment, offers scholarships to boost tech diversity

 The Hi-Tech Foundation is a registered charity born out of the New Zealand Hi-Tech Trust and Perpetual Guardian.

-Its first round of funding is five $5000 scholarships aimed at boosting diversity.
+Its first round of funding is five $5000 scholarships aimed at boosting diversity (apply here).

 The initiative was inspired by recent Technology Investment Network statistics showing that of an estimated 55,000 people working in the NZ tech sector, 20 per cent or fewer are women and less than 5 per cent are Māori.